vdegenne/node-vcms/README.md

 So far the application is boring and just "ping/pong".
 The next step is to add some routes to your `vcms` application.  \
 `vcms` organises routes into groups of routes in files also called "routers".  \
-To demonstrate this type of organisational structure, let's create `greetings.router.js` at the root where you created `app.js` in the previous section, and paste this inside :
+To demonstrate this type of organisational structure, let's create `greetings.router.js` in the same directory where `app.js` is, with this content :

 ```javascript
 const {Router} = require('vcms');